fbpx

 DPA-deep aims to transform and improve the business process.
 DPA – deep projects have a small number of highly skilled designers.
 Narrow, deep, and complex processes are the focus.
 DPA – Deep helps enterprise architects understand where to innovate and how to standardize a process and provides metrics and tools for continuous improvement.

 DPA-wide is designed for the masses.
-The goal of DPA is to extend process design beyond small, highly skilled development groups to business users.
+DPA aims to extend process design beyond small, highly skilled development groups to business users.
 Hundreds of users and applications are the design target.
 Projects for DPA should be managed by the business and delivered using low-code no-code platforms and agile methods.

 Watch Webinar: Redefine the future of work with No-Code Digital Process Automation